 - Keep dipping the straw into each solution from the one with the least sugar to the one with five tablespoons of sugar.
 Each time, the straw is inserted half an inch deeper.

 As an Amazon Associate, I earn from qualifying purchases.

-That is why the color don’t mix.
+Having different densities is why the different colors don’t mix.